 Coroner called to shooting scene on Dayton Street early Thursday morning

-BATON ROUGE- At least one person is dead after a reported shooting on Dayton Street early Thursday morning.
+BATON ROUGE - An alleged shooter was detained after a fatal shooting on Dayton Street early Thursday morning.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.